 - There's also the theory that Star Trek's new reality tech wasn't solely caused by Nero's incursion, but also by Picard and the crew of the Enterprise-E in Star Trek: First Contact.
 Word Of God also states that the events of First Contact did indeed somewhat alter the timeline of Star Trek: Enterprise possibly explaining it's comparable advanced technology which may have led to that of the 2009 reboot.

-- Even of Nero hadn't shown up, the USS Kelvin would've still been a technological forerunner to the original TOS Enterprise despite how the Kelvin's tech looks like it could be very well past the 23rd century.
+- Even if Nero hadn't shown up, the USS Kelvin would've still been a technological forerunner to the original TOS Enterprise despite how the Kelvin's tech looks like it could be very well past the 23rd century.
 Again, this is possibly a byproduct of the above theory.

 - The titular ship of Prometheus certainly looks more advanced than the Nostromo from Alien.
-It could be justified, however, by the fact that the Prometheus a brand new expedition ship while the Nostromo is the equivalent of an old space truck.
+It could be justified, however, by the fact that the Prometheus is a brand new expedition ship while the Nostromo is the equivalent of an old space truck.
 There are also many similarities in design for those who can search them out.

 - Might apply to Doctor Who, depending on how you use the word "prequel" in conjunction with a show about time travel.
 Apparently human technology is going to go back and forth on the "looking really cool" vs "looking like something a few BBC techs made with chicken wire and aluminum foil" scale multiple times throughout our future history.
 Lampshaded when K9 reappears in "School Reunion" and Rose points out how "Disco" he looks.
-The Doctor claims that in the year 5000 such technology is cutting edge.
+The Doctor claims that in the year 5000 such an aesthetic is cutting edge.